ccard/hcr_term_project/README.md

 ## how to get gmapping to work :) ##
 follow this [tutorial](http://wiki.ros.org/turtlebot_navigation/Tutorials/Build%20a%20map%20with%20SLAM)
-in one terminal run `roslaunch turtlebot_bringup minimal.launch` in a seperat terminal run `roslaunch turtlebot_navigation gmapping_demo.launch` in a seperat terminal run `roslaunch turtlebot_rviz_launch view_navigation.launch`
+in one terminal run `./kobuki_bringup.sh` in a seperate terminal run `roslaunch turtlebot_navigation gmapping_demo.launch` in a seperate terminal run `roslaunch turtlebot_rviz_launch view_navigation.launch` in a seperate terminal run `rosrun core keyop_controller_publisher`